shashank-O-singh/nemployment-analysis-project/README.md

-# unemployment-analysis-project
-An analysis of India's unemployment rate during the Covid-19 pandemic using Python.
 # Unemployment in India During the COVID-19 Pandemic

 This is a simple data analysis project that looks at how the unemployment rate in India was affected by the COVID-19 pandemic in 2020.
 The goal was to use real-world data to see the economic impact of the nationwide lockdown.